15 AI Tools Every Teacher Needs in 2026 [Save 10+ Hours/Week]

 9. Quizlet

-Quizlet is an AI-enhanced study platform that helps students master content through various study modes like flashcards, quizzes, and games.
-Its AI helps identify knowledge gaps and tailor study sessions.
+Quizlet is an AI-powered study platform that supports students with flashcards, quizzes, and games.
+Its AI identifies learning gaps and customizes study sessions for more effective retention.

 How Teachers Can Use It: